Signs of universality in the structure of culture

-This is also visible at a close, comparative inspection of Figs. \ref{FigRand-D} and \ref{FigRand-C}.
+This is also visible at a close, comparative inspection of Figs.~\ref{FigRand-D} and~\ref{FigRand-C}.
 The $\omega$-region for which both the LTCD and the STCB attain low values corresponds to a special situation for which there is a relatively high level of convergence in the final cultural state (low LTCD), in spite of a relatively low level of connectivity in the initial cultural state (low STCB).
-This is apparently explained by the fact that movement in cultural space at a certain moment during the exogenous dynamics simulation facilitates further movement that would not have been possible at an earlier moment, so it is enough to have a few pairs of agents that can initially influence each other to gradually set a large fraction of the other agents in motion and in the end achieve a large amount of convergence.
-In any case, Fig. \ref{FigRand-DvC} shows that at least one of the two quantities has to attain a close-to-minimal value, regardless of the bounded-confidence threshold $\omega$.
+This is apparently explained by the fact that movement in cultural space at a certain point in the cultural dynamics simulation facilitates further movement that would not have been possible at an earlier moment, so it is enough to have a few pairs of agents that can initially influence each other to gradually set a large fraction of the other agents in motion and in the end achieve a large amount of convergence.
+In any case, Fig.~\ref{FigRand-DvC} shows that at least one of the two quantities has to attain a close-to-minimal value, regardless of the bounded-confidence threshold $\omega$.